 November 2015.
 JARA is in possession of a YAESU DR-1 144/430 Dual Band C4FM/FM Digital Repeater.
 We attempted to replace the iCom repeater but had a de-sensing issue with the receiver.
 We are in the process of re-engineering the site

 Robert “Mac” McConnell, WØROO, would always sign off from “Lake Jarbalo”.
 There is a Jarbalo, Kansas; a postage stamp size town near the bottoms of the frequently flooded Stranger Creek.
 When the creek is high, it literally looks like a lake in some places.
-Mac had a friendly voice, a great mentor, and a fun-loving radio operator.
+Mac had a friendly voice, was a fun-loving radio operator, and great mentor.